01794 745445 info@stellarooflight.co.uk

 It is also important to consider the impact that the installation of conservation rooflights may have on the building’s historic fabric.
 If the building is listed, then it is important to consult with the local conservation officer to ensure that any proposed works are sympathetic to the building’s historic fabric.
 This may involve using specialist conservation rooflights which are designed to replicate the historic appearance of the original rooflights.

-In conclusion, if you are considering installing conservation rooflights in a historic building, it is important to ensure that you comply with UK building regulations.
+If you are considering installing conservation rooflights in a historic building, it is important to ensure that you comply with UK building regulations.
 This will involve considering the requirements of Part B (Fire Safety), Part L (Conservation of Fuel and Power), and Part K (Protection from Falling, Collision and Impact).
 If the building is listed, then it is important to consult with the local conservation officer to ensure that any proposed works are sympathetic to the building’s historic fabric.
 By following these guidelines, you can ensure that your conservation rooflights are installed in a way that is safe, energy-efficient, and sympathetic to the historic character of the building.

 A Stella Rooflight will more often than not satisfy the Conservation Officer and exceeds the requirements for the latest UK Building Regulations.
 As all Stella conservation rooflights are bespoke made, we can offer flexibility in the design to encompass any specific requirement that you might need, such as a specific size or shape rooflight, a fixed or opening rooflight design, genuine conservation rooflight glazing bars, and a wide choice of high specification rooflight glazing.